-New International Financial Reporting Standards and Interpretations Not Yet Effective
+New International Financial Reporting Standards Not Yet Effective

-The IASB has issued, and the European Union has adopted, a number of new or amended standards and interpretations, which have not yet become effective.
-Therefore, these new standards and interpretations have not been incorporated in these consolidated financial statements.
+The IASB has issued, and the European Union has adopted, a number of new or amended standards, which have not yet become effective.
+Therefore, these new standards have not been incorporated in these consolidated financial statements.
 Our financial reporting is expected to be affected by such new or improved standards to the extent described below.

 - In July 2014, IASB issued the final version of IFRS 9, "Financial Instruments".
-IFRS 9 brings together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39, "Financial Instruments: Recognition and Measurement" and is expected to be effective for annual periods beginning on or after January 1, 2018.
-The standard awaits EU Endorsement.
-We do not believe that the application of IFRS 9 in the future will have a material impact on amounts reported in respect of the Company's financial assets and liabilities, but the final conclusion on this awaits a more detailed review of the standard. - In May 2014, IASB issued IFRS 15 "Revenue from Contracts with Customers".
+IFRS 9 brings together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39, "Financial Instruments: Recognition and Measurement" and is effective for annual periods beginning on or after January 1, 2018.
+The standard was endorsed by the EU in 2016.
+The standard introduces a new impairment model for financial assets measured at amortized cost based on expected losses.
+It applies to the Company's bank deposits and trade receivables.
+Based on a review of the standard, we do not believe that the application of IFRS 9 will have a material impact on amounts reported in respect of the Company's financial assets and liabilities. - In May 2014, IASB issued IFRS 15 "Revenue from Contracts with Customers".
 The standard is part of the convergence project with FASB to replace IAS 18 "Revenue".
 The new standard will establish a single, comprehensive framework for revenue recognition, based on a five-step model to determine when, how and at what amount revenue is to be recognized depending on whether certain criteria are met.
+The standard was endorsed by the EU in 2016 and is effective for annual periods beginning on or after January 1, 2018.
+Our licensing agreements are within the scope of IFRS 15.
+We have evaluated these contracts against the specific licensing guidance in IFRS 15 and have concluded that the application of IFRS 15, using the retrospective method with the cumulative effect of initially applying this standard recognized at the date of the initial application, will not have any impact on amounts reported in respect of the Company's revenues arising from these contracts.
+We currently do not have any other sources of revenue within the scope of IFRS 15.

-The standard awaits EU Endorsement.
-The initial effective date was January 1, 2017, but in September 2015, the IASB deferred the effective date to January 1, 2018.
-We do not believe that the application of IFRS 15 in the future will have a material impact on amounts reported in respect of the Company's revenues, but the final conclusion on this awaits a more detailed review of the standard. - In January 2016, the IASB issued IFRS 16 "Leases", which requires lessees to recognize assets and liabilities for most leases.
+• In January 2016, the IASB issued IFRS 16 "Leases", which requires lessees to recognize assets and liabilities for most leases.
 For lessors, there is little change to the existing accounting in IAS 17 "Leases".
-The standard awaits EU Endorsement.
 The new standard will be effective for annual periods beginning on or after January 1, 2019.
-We believe that the application of IFRS 16 will impact the Company's balance sheet through recognition of assets and liabilities that would currently not be recognized under the current standard, as they are classified as operating lease arrangements.
+The standard was endorsed by the EU in 2017.
+Based on a review of the standard, we believe that the application of IFRS 16 will impact the Company's balance sheet through recognition of assets and liabilities that are not recognized under the current standard, as the leases are currently classified as operating lease arrangements, with lease commitments disclosed in a note to the financial statements.